 Operation Husky – The Background

 It goes without saying that you need to understand the reasons why Sicily was chosen for the site of an Allied invasion in 1943, rather than other possible targets like Sardinia and Greece, in order to understand why the campaign unfolded the way it did.
-On the bus on the way to our first war related stop at Bark West Beach, Mark, our historian and Phil Craig, our re-enactor, went into great detail about the background to Operation Husky.
+On the bus on the way to our first war related stop at Bark West Beach, Mark, our historian and Phil Craig, our historical interpreter, went into great detail about the background to Operation Husky.
 You can read your own detailed account at the Canadian Soldiers website.
 Here’s my own Cole’s Notes version.